tighten/easy-embeddable-polls/README.md

 `easy-static-polls` provides you with Vue components for easily embedding polls into your website.
 Two component are offered out of the box:

 - A basic `Poll` configurable by use of props.
 Outputs a simple HTML structure with semantic class names.
 - A `RenderlessPoll` which follows the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).
-This option gives you complete control over the output of the poll while still letting `easy-static-polls` handle the business logic.
+This option gives you complete control over the output of the poll while still allowing `easy-static-polls` to handle the business logic for you.

 ## Install